tbytnar/de_portfolio/README.md

 ## Overview

 This repository contains multiple components for data engineering workflows, including Airflow pipelines and a report generation framework.
 The primary focus is on data ingestion, transformation, loading, and reporting using tools like Airflow, Snowflake, and AWS S3.

+NOTE: This code is NOT intented for production purposes.
+In many places, the code was refactored to exclude any references to business sensitive information.

 ---